GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Reading time'
-description: 'Learn how to insert an element on a specific set of pages.'
+description: 'Insert an element on a specific set of pages.'
 subhead: 'Create your first extension by inserting an element on specific sites.'
 date: 2022-07-15
 # updated: 2022-06-13